Capsular Contracture

 Is Capsular Contracture Dangerous?

-Capsular contracture is not typically a dangerous condition, but it can be uncomfortable and interfere with the desired results of your breast augmentation.
-In some cases, you may experience some pain, but the condition typically does not threaten your physical health.
-However, it can still have a negative effect on a patient’s overall quality of life.
+Capsular contracture is typically not a dangerous condition in regard to health, but it can be uncomfortable and interfere with the desired results of your breast augmentation.
+In some cases, you may experience some pain, but the condition typically does not threaten your physical well-being.
+However, it can still harm a patient’s overall quality of life, limiting their activities or social enjoyment due to how it impacts the body’s appearance.
 Dr. Gabbay can provide capsular contracture treatment to help you restore the desired shape and feel of your breasts.

 Call today